rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 The MQTT Client Plug-in provides a client interface to MQTT for HomeVision.
 Its main purposes are to control MQTT enabled devices via the HomeVision Schedule or NetIO and to control HomeVision objects by MQTT sources.

+While the client plug-in is designed to work easily with Tasmota based devices, using a similar topic and LWT structure, other devices that follow different topic structures likely can be accommodated as well.
+There is a lot of flexibility in the plug-in allowing support for many different situations.

 The MQTT interface has three distinct functions:
 <ul>
 <li>For "external" MQTT-enabled devices (e.g., Sonoff switches with Tasmota SW),